agai-research/uhkg-rec/README.md

 ```

 No GPU or deep-learning framework (PyTorch/TensorFlow) is required: the probabilistic
-embedding (Algorithm 1) is implemented directly in NumPy, including its own small Adam
+embedding is implemented directly in NumPy, including its own small Adam
 optimizer, so the prototype has no heavy external dependency.

 ---